MaximeRobeyns/agnfinder/docs/source/inference.rst

-The point of separating the distributions into their own classes, which are all collected in this file is that this maximises code re-use, and makes it effortless to experiment and perform ablation studies with different distributions by changing a single line in the main configuration.
+The point of separating the distributions into their own classes, which are all collected in this file is that this maximises code re-use, and makes it effortless to experiment and perform ablation studies with different distributions by changing a few lines in the main configuration.

 Classes in this file should either extend ``_CVAE_Dist`` or ``_CVAE_RDist``.